Working with Social Workers

 The ‘safety plan’ for the father and the children’ was taken into account in the Judge’s decision.

-We know our approach and specialist knowledge prevented this case from going to Public Law Outline (PLO) resulting in substantial expenditure and finally safeguarded the children from significant harm.
+By empowering the father with our specialist knowledge prevented this case from going to Public Law Outline (PLO).
+Not only did this prevent significant expenditure but it resulted in the children being safeguarded from harm.

 Here is what a member of the family wrote about our method of working!